kubernetes/website/docs/getting-started-guides/ubuntu/backups.md

 ## Snapshot etcd data

-The `snapshot` action of the etcd charm allows the operator to snapshot a running clusters data for use in cloning, backing up, or migrating to new clusters deployments.
+The `snapshot` action of the etcd charm allows the operator to snapshot a running cluster's data for use in cloning, backing up, or migrating to a new cluster.

     juju run-action etcd/0 snapshot target=/mnt/etcd-backups